Arty2904/Config/PRIVACY_POLICY/privacy_policy_wordzap.md

 You have the right to:

 - request information about what data we hold about you;
-- delete your account and associated data by contacting us;
+- delete your account and associated data by contacting us support@avzory.com;
 - export all your words and translations to a CSV file via the **⋮ → Export** menu;
 - revoke microphone or notification permissions at any time in Android settings.